Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

 \subsection{Regions II and III}

-Next, we shall understand the decay of imbalance in Regions II and III.
+Next, we shall understand the decay of imbalance in regions II and III.
 Local evolution is dominant in these regimes and we can use the same analysis to describe both.
 Hence we discuss them together.
 A timescale separating the two regimes will emerge naturally from the computation that follows.

 We consider $W \gg \gamma$, a regime where localization effects would be prominent in the system.
-Then, to understand the evolution of $\langle\sigma_j^z \rangle$ for site $j$, we need to take into account the influence of the neighbouring sites, $j-1$ and $j+1$.
-Matrix $\mathbf{C}$ in Eq.~\ref{hierarchy} for this $3$-site system, becomes a $3 \times 3$ matrix.
-We further ignore $C_{ij}$s where $|j-i|>1$, as they are negligible compared to the rest in this timescale.
-We can then use Eq.~\ref{linearised} with
+Then, to understand the evolution of $\langle\sigma_j^z \rangle$ for site $j$, we need to take into account the influence of the neighboring sites, $j-1$ and $j+1$.
+Matrix $\mathbf{C}$ in Equation~\eqref{hierarchy} for this three-site system, becomes a $3 \times 3$ matrix.
+We further ignore $C_{ij}$'s where $|j-i|>1$, as they are negligible compared to the rest in this timescale.
+We can then use Equation~\eqref{linearised} with

 where we have taken $j=2$ without loss of generality.
-The form of $\mathcal{Q}$ for this system in Eq.~\ref{linearised} is given in Appendix~\ref{appA2}.
+The form of $\mathcal{Q}$ for this system in Equation~\eqref{linearised} is given in Appendix~\ref{appA2}.
 We use second order perturbation theory to find the eigenvalues as outlined in Appendix~\ref{appA2}, since exact analytical diagonalization is not tractable.
-We also just need to diagonalize the subspace where we have the smaller modulus eigenvalues, as the larger modulus eigenvalues dictate the behaviour in Regime I. Doing so, we obtain the relevant eigenvalues as given in Eq.~\ref{eigenvalues} in Appendix.~\ref{appA2}.
-These in the regime $ W \gg \gamma$ can be approximated as $\Delta^{(0)}=0$ and,
+We also just need to diagonalize the subspace where we have the smaller modulus eigenvalues, as the larger modulus eigenvalues dictate the behavior in regime I. Doing so, we obtain the relevant eigenvalues as given in Equation~\eqref{eigenvalues} in Appendix~\ref{appA2}.
+These in the regime $ W \gg \gamma$ can be approximated as $\Delta^{(0)}=0$ and